 While in Budapest, she was made a Lieutenant of the Victorian Order (LVO) for her role in organising the Queen’s state visit to Hungary in 1993.
 She left the service in 1996 to pursue her Christian vocation and was awarded the OBE for services to the Foreign & Commonwealth Office in January 1997.

-Dean Sarah trained for the priesthood at St John’s College, Nottingham.
+Dean Sarah trained for the priesthood at St John’s College, Nottingham, after 15 years as a British diplomat.
 She was ordained in 1999 and served initially in Wrexham, in her home diocese of St Asaph.

 In 2002, she moved to South Africa to marry the Rt Revd Justus Marcus, regional Bishop in the Diocese of Cape Town and formerly Dean of Kimberley Cathedral, whom she met when they were both appointed to the Inter Anglican Standing Commission on Ecumenical Relations.
 She continues to serve on various regional and international Anglican and ecumenical bodies.